EndaMagennis/dungeon_dwellers_resub/TESTING.md

 - ## Persistent Bugs

 While payments and email notifications work, if the user refreshes the page on the checkout success screen, the email trigger fires again.
-However, the stripe payment is not reissued and the order is not duplicated in the back end.
+However, the stripe payment is not reissued and the order is not duplicated in the back end, which is very positive